timdodd/graphql-devday/queries_and_mutations.md

 can take a peek at the first hint.
 Don't forget about the documentation to help figure out what to pass the mutation.
 Auto-complete will not be very helpful.

-Once you have run the mutation, you should be able to see your reaction on [Issue #1](https://github.com/Jimeh87/graphql-devday/issues/1).
+Once you have run the mutation, you should be able to see your reaction by going to [Issue #1](https://github.com/Jimeh87/graphql-devday/issues/1).

 <details><summary>Hint [Get me the gosh darn issue id query]</summary><p>